osg-htc/networking/docs/perfsonar/tools_scripts/DEPRECATION.md

 # DEPRECATED: perfSONAR-extract-lsregistration.sh

-This helper script, `perfSONAR-extract-lsregistration.sh`, is deprecated and has been removed from active maintenance as of the quick-deploy docs release v1.0.1.
+This helper script, `perfSONAR-extract-lsregistration.sh`, is deprecated and has been removed from active maintenance asof the quick-deploy docs release v1.0.1.

 ## Why deprecated

 * The functionality provided by this script is better covered by

-`perfSONAR-update-lsregistration.sh` and by using the explicit configuration and restore workflow described in the quick-deploy documentation and release notes.
+`perfSONAR-update-lsregistration.sh` and by using the explicit configuration and restore workflow described in thequick-deploy documentation and release notes.

 ## What to use instead